New Level

-"New Level" is a song by American rapper A$AP Ferg featuring fellow American rapper Future.
+"New Level" is a song by American rapper ASAP Ferg featuring fellow American rapper Future.
 It was released on December 18, 2015, as the lead single from the former's second studio album Always Strive and Prosper (2016).
 Produced by Honorable C.N.O.T.E., the song peaked at number 90 on the Billboard Hot 100, becoming his third highest-charting single.
-The official remix was released on October 20, 2016 with additional verses from A$AP Rocky and Lil Uzi Vert.
+The official remix was released on October 20, 2016 with additional verses from ASAP Rocky and Lil Uzi Vert.

 Release

 The song premiered online on December 17, 2015, and the next day it was released as a single on iTunes.
 "New Level" was the first single off Always Strive and Prosper, which was released on April 22, 2016.

 Music video

 A music video for the song premiered on January 19, 2016 via Noisey.
 It features cameo appearances by Cleveland Browns wide receiver Josh Gordon, Olympic fencer Daryl Homer, and BMX biker Nigel Sylvester.